Albo1125/LoadoutScript/README.md

 * "propId" one of the following: Hats, Glasses, Ears, Watches
 * "drawableId" the drawable ID to set this component to.
 For simple trainer users: first number as listed on the clothes menu, minus 1.
 * "textureId" the texture ID to set this component to.
 For simple trainer users: third number as listed on the clothes menu, minus 1.

+### FMSCustomisable (must specify type in JSON)
+* "$type":"LoadoutScript.PedCustomisables.FMSCustomisable, LoadoutScript.net"
+* "uniformTypeName" the uniform type name for the FMS user uniform to load the component, drawable and texture IDs from.
+If the user has no FMS uniform with this uniformTypeName, it is skipped.

 ## Improvements & Licensing
 Please view LICENSE.md.
 Improvements and new feature additions are very welcome, please feel free to create a pull request.
 Proper credit is always required if you release modified versions of my work.